 Following the pedestrian survey, a plan for systematically testing the project area APE was implemented.
 The project area was divided into ten areas based on terrain and disturbance labeled A through F in the order they were surveyed (Figure 7-8).
 Full grids of shovel tests at 15-meter (50-foot) intervals were placed in every area except Areas E and F, where judgmental shovel tests were excavated in areas where slope, disturbance, and wetlands limited testing.
 Shovel tests were excavated on elevated landforms with well drained soils, where surface evidence indicated the potential for intact archaeological deposits to be present.
 Shovel tests were not excavated on slopes greater than 15% and in areas where surface evidence of significant disturbance or debris were observed.
-A total of 574 shovel tests were excavated in the project area, along with some eighteenth and nineteenth century material.
+A total of 574 shovel tests were excavated in the project area APE.
+A large amount of twentieth century material was recovered from across the project area, along with some eighteenth and nineteenth century material.
 Large amounts of modern and mid to late twentieth century refuse was found in the southern portion of the project area and was not collected.
 The results of shovel testing are discussed below by area.